Topological fields with a generic derivation: Open expansions of topological fields

 It remains to show the result when $X$ is of type (iii) as given in Definition \ref{def:cells}.
 In this case, $\rho_X(x_1,\ldots, x_{n+1})=(\rho_C(x_1,\ldots, x_n), x_{n+1})$, for every $c\in C$, the fiber $X_c$ is open and $f_X(\rho_X(x))=f_C(\rho_C(\pi(x)))$ for all $x\in X$.
 Let $\pi'\colon \rho_X(X)\to K^{\dim(C)}$ be the coordinate projection such that $\rho_C \circ \pi = \pi'\circ \rho_X$ (i.e., dropping the last coordinate).
 Since $\pi'(Y)\subseteq \rho_C(C)$ is open, by induction, $C'=\rho_C^{-1}(\pi'(Y))\cap C$ is a cell with $\rho_{C'}=\rho_C$.
 Note that $\pi(X') = C'$ and it holds that $X_c'=X_c$ for every $c\in C'$ (so in particular $X_c'$ is open).
 Since $X'$ is the graph of $f_X\restriction \rho_{X'}(X')$ and $\rho_{X'}(X)=Y$, $X'$ is a cell of type (iii). \end{proof}

-\begin{theorem}[Cell decomposition] Let $T$ be an open $\cL$-theory of topological fields and let $K$ be a model of $T$.
+\begin{theorem}[Cell decomposition] Let $T$ be an open $\cL$-theory of topological fields, $\cK$ be a model of $T$ and $A\subseteq \cK$.
 Let $X$ be an $A$-definable subset of $K^{n+1}$, then $X$ can be expressed as a finite disjoint union of $A$-definable cells. \end{theorem}

 \begin{proof} Let $X\subseteq K^{n+1}$ be an $A$-definable set.
 We proceed by induction on $n$.

 For $n=0$, note that $X=\Int(X)\cup (X\setminus \Int(X))$.
 Both sets are $A$-definable, and since $\dim(X\setminus \Int(X))<\dim(X)$, this already constitutes a cell decomposition.